-Compensation is linked heavily to the strength of the case, which brings into play the plaintiff’s specific diagnosis, health condition, and the degree of perceived liability on the part of one or more defendants.
+Compensation is linked to the strength of the case.
+This brings into play the plaintiff’s specific diagnosis, their health condition, and the degree of perceived liability on the part of one or more defendants.

 According to a recent Mealey’s Litigation Report, the average mesothelioma trial award is estimated at $2.4 million.
 The average mesothelioma settlement is between $1 million and $1.4 million and typically paid by multiple defendants.
-However, no cases are alike.
+However, every case is unique.

-Every case is unique.
-An experienced mesothelioma attorney can build your case, negotiate settlements on your behalf and help you understand the statute of limitations for the state where you file a claim.
+An experienced mesothelioma attorney can build your case and negotiate settlements on your behalf.
+They can also help you understand the statute of limitations for the state where you file a claim.

 Get your free legal mesothelioma guide and learn about your rights.Get Your Legal Guide